-Complete Power Washing Business Starter Kit This kit is no longer being offered but you can check out similar complete packages HERE on eBay.
+Complete Power Washing Business Starter Kit This kit is no longer being offered but you can check out similar complete packages HERE.

 Ok, now I totally wish we would have used something like this when we started our business years ago.
 The fact is, once we started, it's sort of like buying a new house... you really don't know what you need until you start living there; toilet paper, dishes, etc. all the little things you don't think about.
 These add up and can really nickel and dime you to death.
 It's like starting a weekend job and having to head back to Home Depot 20 times because you didn't realize all the little things you needed for the job.
 So if you didn't get a chance to check out finding the right power washing business plan from above which we talked about, maybe you're ready to jump right in with all the equipment also!
 If that's the case, and you have a wad of cash burning a hole in your pocket, maybe this option is for you.